gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 leaning on her gnarlywood cane for balance each time her weight came down on her stiff mechanical leg.
 "I won't have fighting, you know that.
-If you kids can't sort out your problems, you should---"
+If you kids can't sort out your problems, you should—"

 "They haven't been fighting with each other,"
 Mama Roo interrupted loudly.
 The mayor insisted she wasn't going deaf, but would allow to friends that she was grateful when people didn't mumble.
 "They had a fight with a bot down by the river.
-It told them there's more on the way---a sneak attack."
+It told them there's more on the way—a sneak attack."

 The mayor frowned.
 "What were you doing down by the river?